-In 2018, Sherry accepted a position as the Assistant Chief Counsel for Department of Homeland Security, Immigration and Customs Enforcement, Office of the Principal Legal Advisor.
-In this capacity, Sherry represented the Department of Homeland Security before the Executive Office for Immigration Review and the Board of Immigration Appeals.
+Prior to joining the team at Middleton Reutlinger, Sherry also served as Assistant Chief Counsel for the Office of the Principal Legal Advisor for Immigration and Customs Enforcement (ICE), representing the Department of Homeland Security before the Executive Office for Immigration Review Immigration Court and the Board of Immigration Appeals.

 Honors & Awards

 - In RE Gault Award (2017) - Department of Public Advocacy award for courageous representation of juvenile defendants

 - Multiple “Toddler” Awards - Louisville Metro Public Defender award for felony acquittals in Juvenile Court

 - Louis D. Brandeis American Inn of Court, Associate Member (2008)

 - Ed Kallay Outstanding Athlete Award (2000) - Highest honor given to a student athlete at the University of Louisville

 University of Louisville

 University of Louisville Brandeis School of Law